-A healthy version of the super popular Otter Pop that kids love to eat on hot Summer days
+Try this healthy, real-fruit version of the super-popular Otter Pop that kids love to eat on hot summer days.

 Why Make Your Own Otter Pops